restebantecnek/f-publico/lab-setup/one-host/README.md

     - registry-1 (Container running a service registry)
     - registry-2 (Container running a service registry)
     - registry-3 (Container running a service registry)
-    - developer (Container running a basic service, used to test the push and get images)
     - docker-staging (Container running a Docker in Docker service, the objective its to serve the containers of stating environment)
     - docker-prod (Container running a Docker in Docker service, the objective its to serve the containers of stating environment)
 ```docker